navindavidtitus/Greenfinch_Backend/README.md

 7. After a successful build, a connection is established between the created Database and the service, which is consumed by the angular frontend.

+8. Run the DemoApplication.java file

-8. When a data is submitted through the UI, the data entered in the form is stored in the Database via REST API calls.
+9. When a data is submitted through the UI, the data entered in the form is stored in the Database via REST API calls.

-9. A success message is rendered in the UI, on successful Sign Up.
+10. A success message is rendered in the UI, on successful Sign Up.

 # Database Creation